onivim/oni2/docs/docs/for-developers/contributing.md

 *Attribution: Adapted from [Angular's commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commit-message-format)*

-##### PR body
+##### Pull Request Body

-More details can be provided in a `changelog` code block in the body of the PR if a longer description is needed or if there are beaking changes:
+More details can be provided in a `changelog` code block in the body of the pull request if a longer description is needed or if there are beaking changes:

     ```changelog
     <breaking>This change breaks my brain</breaking>